To create cleaner neighbourhoods, where everyone takes responsibility for their waste and the environment.

 We are very much aware that many of our clean and green services are demand led, whilst much of this demand is inevitable, it is also clear some of it is avoidable.
 We want to be clear about our service promises, standards, and the response times we aim to achieve to ensure our communities understand what levels of service they can expect.

 On its own the Council cannot deliver a cleaner and greener environment for residents.
 We want to work collaboratively, with residents, communities, visitors and businesses and through active citizenship we hope to see reduced demands on our services and more residents taking greater pride in and ownership of their local environment.
-This is more necessary then ever as overall public sector expenditure reduces at an unprecedented rate, combined with the economic fallout arising from the pandemic.
+This is more necessary than ever as overall public sector expenditure reduces at an unprecedented rate, combined with the economic fallout arising from the pandemic.